Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado 80521. Gayle.Volk@usda.gov

 - Additional information

-The citrus shoot tip cryopreservation and micrografting procedures are available to download here.
+The citrus shoot tip cryopreservation procedure is available to download here.

-This e-book chapter describes the process that enables cryopreservation of citrus shoot tips.
+This chapter describes the process that enables cryopreservation of citrus shoot tips.

 Video 1.
 Robert Krueger, curator of the NPGS citrus collection, provides a video-introduction to the collection.